budemirel/FMLCourse/README.md

 ## 📘 Overview

 This repository — **FMLCourse** — contains a series of interactive Python and PyTorch notebooks designed to teach and visualize core principles in **machine learning** and **optimization**.
-Each module provides an intuitive, hands-on demonstration of how algorithms learn, converge, and make decisions, from manual gradient descent to modern deep learning frameworks.
+Each module provides an intuitive, hands-on demonstration of how algorithms learn, converge, and make decisions — from manual gradient descent to modern deep learning architectures like convolutional neural networks.

 ---